chalmerlowe/intro_to_sprinting/class_materials/git_branch_merge.md

 $ git checkout -b appleseed-feature     # "-b" creates a new branch named "appleseed-feature"
 ```

-**Do work/edit files** in your editor or IDE ... ie, change the 23rd line in the file "jabberwocky.txt".
+**Do work/edit files**

+In your editor or IDE ... change the 23rd line in the file "jabberwocky.txt".

 **`git add`** changes to the staging area ...